Gears of War (video game): Synopsis

+Setting and characters

-Setting and charactersGears of War takes place on the planet Sera.
+Gears of War takes place on the planet Sera.
 A liquid called Imulsion became a highly valued power source after a scientist discovered how to use it, and the economic shockwave led to several wars between nations.
-The Coalition of Ordered Governments (COG) originally existed only as an obscure world-government philosophy, but it evolved into a legitimate, though minor, political party during the 79-year-long Pendulum Wars.
+The Coalition of Ordered Governments (COG) originally existed as an obscure world-government philosophy, but it evolved into a legitimate, though minor, political party during the 79-year-long Pendulum Wars.
 The soldiers of the COG are called "Gears".
-After "Emergence Day" (E-Day), when the Locust began their attack on humanity, the COG were the ones who took the necessary steps to ensure the survival of human civilization, instituting martial law and taking charge of the effort against the Locust.
-Fourteen years later, the COG is the only human government left on Sera.
-One year after E-Day, after losing multiple military battles to the Locust, the COG launched a Pyrrhic tactical and strategic campaign using the satellite-based weapon of mass destruction known as the "Hammer of Dawn" on human cities with extremely destructive results.
-The result gave the citizens of Sera three days to evacuate to the Jacinto Plateau, the only place Locust could not dig through, before going through with the attack.
+After "Emergence Day" (E-Day), when the Locust began their attack on humanity, the COG were the ones who took the necessary steps to ensure the survival of human civilization, instituting martial law and taking charge against the Locust.
+14 years later, the COG is the only human government left on Sera.
+1 year after E-Day, after losing multiple military battles to the Locust, the COG launched a Pyrrhic tactical and strategic campaign using the satellite-based WMD known as the "Hammer of Dawn" on human cities with extremely destructive results.
+The result gave the citizens of Sera 3 days to evacuate to the Jacinto Plateau, the only place Locust could not dig through, before going through with the attack.

 The game primarily focuses on Marcus Fenix (John DiMaggio) and his comrades in Delta Squad: Dominic "Dom" Santiago (Carlos Ferro), Augustus Cole (Lester Speight), and Damon Baird (Fred Tatasciore).
 Side characters, such as Colonel Victor Hoffman, Private Anthony Carmine, Lieutenant Minh Young Kim, Lieutenant Anya Stroud, and an elderly Stranded man known as Chaps, also aid Delta Squad throughout the narrative.
 The game's main antagonist is General RAAM, a powerful leader of the Locust Horde's armed forces.

-Players take control of Fenix in the campaign; while in co-op mode, the second player controls Santiago.
+Players take control of Fenix in the campaign, while in co-op mode, the second player controls Santiago.
 All four Delta squad members are available for play during multiplayer games, along with Carmine, Kim, and Hoffman, in addition to various Locust characters.